 - Have fun!
 Bartending is a great job.
 You meet loads of interesting people, can create awesome cocktails and be the difference between a great night out for people and a lousy one.
 The cash is pretty good too!

 - When it’s not fun anymore, get out!

-These are the things I wish I had known before I got into bartending but I would never give up my experience for anything.
+These are the things I wish I had known before I got into bartending, but I would never give up my experience for anything.
 I worked hard, learned as I went and earned my way to the top.
 Sometimes the hard way!
 I have dealt with drunk drivers, fights and aggressive people more than I would like.
 However, I have also enjoyed awesome relationships with wonderful regulars.
-Developed new friendships with great co-workers and had the pleasure of working for some outstanding establishments with very supportive people.
-I also made bucket loads of cash.
+I developed new friendships with great co-workers and enjoyed working for some outstanding establishments with very supportive people.
+I also made bucketloads of cash.

 Like any job bartending has ups and downs.
-I loved many many years of bartending and still do enjoy it at parties mixing for friends and family.
-That was always one of my favorite parts, making the drinks or mixology as they call it in the biz.
+I loved many years of bartending and still enjoy it at parties mixing for friends and family.
+That was always one of my favourite parts, making the drinks or mixology, as they call it, in the biz.
 I loved the art of bartending and the challenge of being busy.
-You will have your own things you love about it that drive you.
-So go out, have fun, practice on your friends and family and just have a great time.
+You will have the things you love about it that drive you.
+So go out, have fun, practice on your friends and family and have a great time.

-In parting, my last piece of advice is this, do not get into it for the money, you can make money at any job that has far less stress and chaotic moments, do it because you enjoy it and think it might be fun because bartending in my experience was one of the most enjoyable jobs I’ve had.
-To those of you just getting started, best of luck, may the next brilliant cocktail be mixed in your shaker.
+In parting, my last piece of advice is this, do not get into it for the money.
+You can make money at any job that has far less stress and chaotic moments, do it because you enjoy it and think it might be fun because bartending, in my experience, was one of the most enjoyable jobs I’ve had.
+To those just getting started, best of luck, and may the next brilliant cocktail be mixed in your shaker.

-Jennie has worked in the bar and restaurant industry for 9 years.
+Jennie has worked in the bar and restaurant industry for nine years.
 She has been a host, expeditor, bartender, server and manager.
 She still works in the industry today part-time as a server at Milestones.
-Find her on Twitter @jenniedleaver
+Find her on Twitter @jenniedleaver.